Subscribe to our newsletter

 Umami Screenshot

 Umami is a no-frills Google Analytics alternative focused on speed and simplicity.
-The software features a clean and minimal web interface with a prominent, configurable bar chart for viewing and filtering visitor statistics over several periods of time (last day, week, month, custom, etc.).
+The software features a clean and minimal web interface with a prominent and configurable bar chart for viewing and filtering visitor statistics over several periods of time (last day, week, month, custom, etc.).
 Other statistics (both summary and realtime) include specific page visits, referrers, device info (browser, operating system, and device), country, and configurable event data based on clicks.

 The platform supports multiple users and teams for provisioning access to sites and has focused several of its latest releases on increasing reporting capabilities (which are currently a bit basic).
 To track analytics using Umami, users are given a JavaScript snippet to include in their site's HTML headers.